Tacos de Canasta o Sudados (The Basket of Tacos)

 and everyone gets to try them all.
 The usual flavors used in the Canasta vary per cook, but here are a few examples: fríjol (refried beans), papa (potatoes),

 mole verde, chicharrón en salsa roja, eggs, stewed red meat (tinga style), etc.

-Often Tacos are served with a green salsa be it with jalapeños or with habaneros, depending on the desired spiciness but it all goes to a martajada salsa (this means chunky and coarse,
+Often Tacos are served with a green salsa be it with jalapeños or with habaneros, depending on the desired spiciness made to be a martajada salsa (this means chunky and coarse,

-arranged in a basket lined with cloth when still very hot and then they were carefully wrapped by many layers of aluminum foil and more cloth; thus sealing the
+arranged in a woven basket, lined with cloth, placed when still very hot and then they were carefully wrapped by many layers of aluminum foil and more cloth; thus sealing the

 basket, so that the water vapors stayed trapped in the basket and went back to the tortillas, dampening them.